The Office of Information Technology is happy to announce that BCC OnePath (Single Sign-On) is here!!

-CUNYfirst February Close: [update] CUNYfirst will be available starting 9 PM on Tue, February 28
+CUNYfirst June Close: CUNYfirst unavailable starting 9 PM on Sat, June 30

-The CUNYfirst month-end financial closing activities for February will take place from 9 pm on Tuesday, February 28 to 1 am on Wednesday, March 1, 2017.
+The CUNYfirst month-end financial closing activities for June will take place 9 pm on Saturday, June 30 to 1 am on Sunday, July 1, 2018.

-[*** Updated ***] During this time the CUNYfirst Human Capital (HCM) and Campus Solutions (CS) functions will continue to be available.
+During this time the CUNYFirst Human Capital Management (HR/HCM) and Campus Solutions (CS) functions will not be available.

 You can subscribe to the RSS feed in a number of ways, including the following: